-$\hfill\square$ Adjust sailing conditions to reduce wind and sea effects on the deck of the intended work.
+\Box Adjust sailing conditions to reduce wind and sea effects on the deck of the intended work.

-☐ Close watertight bulkhead doors.
+\Box Close watertight bulkhead doors.

-☐ Keep records of changes in soundings.
+- \Box Keep records of changes in soundings.

-☐ Lay manropes.
+- \Box Lay manropes.

-☐ Fasten team members together.
+- \Box Fasten team members together.

-☐ Establish communication with bridge.
+- \Box Establish communication with bridge.

-☐ Inform stand-by vessels of intentions.
+- \Box Inform stand-by vessels of intentions.

-☐ Check crew are dressed well and wear lifejackets.
+- \Box Check crew are dressed well and wear lifejackets.

-b) Listen to recommendations on "Working on deck in heavy weather" .
+b) Listen to recommendations on "Working on deck in heavy weather"3.

 i.
 Decide whether the following statements are true or false.

-☐ Rogue waves can have a different direction from the wave pattern experienced at the particular moment.

-☐ The necessity of the work is one of the factors the

-risk assessment should take under consideration.

-☐ In the first case study, there were no lifelines
+- □ Rogue waves can have a different direction from the wave pattern experienced at the particular moment. - □ The necessity of the work is one of the factors the risk assessment should take under consideration. - \Box In the first case study, there were no lifelines rigged. - □ In the first case study, risk assessment had taken into account that waves could break on the poop deck as the weather deteriorated.

-rigged.

-☐ In the first case study, risk assessment had taken

-into account that waves could break on the poop

-deck as the weather deteriorated.

-☐ In the second case study, although no one was washed overboard, one person lost his life due to severe injuries caused by the breaking wave on deck.

-Listen again and note down five important recommendations to avoid the risks of an acciden when working on deck in heavy weather.
+- □ In the second case study, although no one was washed overboard, one person lost his life due to severe injuries caused by the breaking wave on deck. - ii.
+Listen again and note down five important recommendations to avoid the risks of an accident when working on deck in heavy weather.

-1work authorized by master
+1. work authorized by master

-2

-3

-4

-5

-c) Deliver a presentation on accident prevention during heavy weather work.
-Based
+4.

+5.

+5.